pchunduri6/rag-demystified/blog.md

 <!-- LLM input = **Prompt Template** + **Context** + **Question** -->
 where:
-- **Prompt Template** - A curated prompt template for the specific task (e.g. sub-question generation, summarization, etc.)
+- **Prompt Template** - A curated prompt template for the specific task (e.g., sub-question generation, summarization)
-- **Context** - The context to use to perform the task (e.g. data source, top-K most similar data chunks, etc.)
+- **Context** - The context to use to perform the task (e.g. top-K most similar data chunks)
 - **Question** - The question to answer

 Now, let's verify this principle by examining the inner workings of the Sub-question Query Engine.

 The Sub-question Query Engine has to perform three tasks:
 1. **Sub-query generation** - Given a complex question, break it down into a set of sub-questions, while identifying the appropriate data source and retrieval method for each sub-question.
-2. **Vector/Summarization Retrieval** - For each sub-query, use the chosen retrieval method over the corresponding data source to retrieve the relevant information.
+2. **Vector/Summary Retrieval** - For each sub-query, use the chosen retrieval method over the corresponding data source to retrieve the relevant information.
 3. **Response Aggregation** - Aggregate the responses from the sub-queries into a final response.

 Let's examine each task in detail.